anatom3000/Functional/guide.md

 - If you plan on making more complex shapes, consider making the formulas in [Desmos](https://www.desmos.com/calculator) first.
 - You can make animations by using the tool on a keyframe object.
 Enabling the delete original option is recommanded.

-> If you want to contribute to this guide in any way, join the Discord server and ping me (`@anatom3000`) or make a pull request.
+> If you want to contribute to this guide in any way, join the Discord server and ping me (`@zowepsilon`) or make a pull request.